MSharp813/IT1025/Lab4/readme.md

 gif, jpeg, and png similarites and differences:
 GIF allows for animated images unlike the others.
 JPEG uses lossy compression whild PNG uses lossless.

+## File Properties

+The image is suppose to be two diamonds/rhombuses that also has a M in between them.
+There were four layers required to make this image.

 # Conclusion